wendaobao/thomeflocker_frontend/navigation/share_and_care/cipher/leveltwo.md

 search_exclude: true
 permalink: /leveltwo/
 ---
-# 🔐 **Cipher Challenge: Level 1**
+# 🔐 **Cipher Challenge: Level 2**

-Welcome to **Level 1** of the Cipher Challenge! 🧩 Start here to warm up your code-breaking skills with a classic substitution cipher.
+Welcome to **Level** 2 of the Cipher Challenge! 🧩 This level tests your skills with a slightly tougher message.
+Decode it and advance!

 ---